 As an online student, you may still have the option to use the facilities available at your campus.

-Some online courses, such as Skillsoft courses, may require you to sit an external exam which you will need to take at a designated location.
+Some online courses may require you to sit an external exam which you will need to take at a designated location.

 Depending on the course, you may also need to complete a work placement at a particular location.